OMallesDev/qrcodechallenge/README.md

 - Live Site URL: https://omallesdev.github.io/qrcodechallenge/

 ## My process
+Honestly the process of getting to a certain point was straight forward, adding the image and formatting everything into the div element were fairly simple.
+I ended filling a lot of commits to trying to get mobile to work and scouring forums for what I was doing wrong when it came to overflow and using flexbox to be able to properly center and create a responsive element that looked good in both desktop and mobile environments.

+### Built with

+- Semantic HTML5 markup
+- CSS custom properties
+- Flexbox

+### What I learned

 Definitely some minor paint points in my process that took me a bit to get the hang of.
 One of the biggest roadblocks was getting flexbox to work so that way the mobile version didn't have blank space and a scroll bar.
 And although I kinda beat myself up a bit over it it was definitely something that needed worked on.